DLXPlugins/simple-comment-editing/README.md

 The biggest differences:
 <ol>
 <li>Only anonymous users (and logged in users who don't have permission to edit comments) can edit their comments for a period of time (the default is 5 minutes).</li>
 <li>There are no styles included with this plugin.
 For most themes, the appearance is acceptable.
-For advanced customization, see the "Other Notes" section.</li>
+For advanced customization, see the "Styles" section.</li>
 <li>There are no options.
 Some defaults can be overwritten using filters.</li>
 </ol>